kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

 > lobetuf - definitely awesome!

+> Orcomp - Skim read through the page.
+Everything looks sensible.
+Will come back and comment when I get a bit more time.

 For v4.0, I'm looking at one major goal:

 	Making it easy to return arbitrary trees of objects from SQL results.